The Lurie Institute for Disability Policy

 Participate in Our Research

-At the Lurie Institute and our centers, we regularly have multiple research studies underway that are recruiting participants.
-Please see below for our current research studies that are seeking participants.
+At the Lurie Institute and our Research Centers, we regularly have research studies underway that are recruiting participants.
+Please view the research studies below that are we are seeking participants for.

 Looking for Disabled People of Color Who Are Self-Directing Their Services